Self-employed life insurance

 Anyone who wants to be their own boss can understand the benefits of becoming self-employed, but without life insurance, your family’s financial future could be less secure.
 For the self-employed, insurance policies that protect your loved ones if you were to die – such as life insurance – are important to consider.

 While being your own boss gives you certain freedoms, the switch to self-employment also means taking on new responsibilities and losing some benefits you may have taken for granted.
+Many employers offer a ‘death-in-service benefit’, where your loved ones will receive a multiple of your salary if you were to die while employed with the organisation.
 With no death-in-service benefit, it’s important that self-employed people consider getting life insurance, or other forms of personal insurance that could mitigate the absence of Statutory Sick Pay, parental leave and paid holidays.

 What’s the difference between life insurance and personal insurance?